Uphold Review (2022)

 - Low minimum deposit (£10 for deposits made via UK bank transfer).

 - Equities not currently available to UK or EU residents.

-- Using a credit or debit card is expensive (an additional fee of 3.99%).
+- Using a debit card is more expensive (an additional fee of 2.49%).

-- Higher fees when buying or selling other cryptocurrencies, like Dogecoin (DOGE).
+- Higher fees when buying or selling anything that isn’t Bitcoin (BTC) or Ethereum (ETH).

-- Fees are included in the exchange rate, which might make it difficult to calculate whether you’re getting a good deal or not.
+- Fees are included in the exchange rate, which makes it more difficult to calculate whether you’re getting a good deal or not.